stiang/textmood/README.md

-## TextMood - Simple sentiment analyzer
+## TextMood - Simple, powerful sentiment analyzer
-*TextMood* is a simple but powerful sentiment analyzer, provided as a Ruby gem with a command-line tool for simple interoperability with other processes.
+TextMood is a simple and powerful sentiment analyzer, provided as a Ruby gem with a command-line tool for simple interoperability with other processes.
 It takes text as input and returns a sentiment score.